ICSResearch/TransCS/README.md

 |-train.py
 ```
 ### 2. For testing the trained network of TransCS.
-Before your test, please make sure you `have a GPU available` on your computer.
+Before your test, we recommend you `have a GPU available` on your computer, since a large number of CPU based tests are time-consuming.
 Then, for example, if you want to test TransCS at sampling rate τ = 10%, please run :
 ```
 python eval.py --rate 0.1 --device 0